alanxoc3/etah-layout/README.md

-# Hate
+# Etah Layout
-The hate layout is a layout that maps keys on a piano to keys on a keyboard.
+The Etah layout is a keyboard layout that maps keys on a piano to keys on a computer keyboard.

 ## Current Progress
 Currently, I only have all 26 Latin letters, space, and backspace mapped and